 In the ensuing discussion, concern was raised regarding the safety and efficacy of the Pentavalent vaccine in view of the AEFIs reported following usage of this vaccine in Sri Lanka, Bhutan and Pakistan.
 The vaccination in Sri Lanka and Bhutan was stopped following these incidents of AEFI, however, after investigation; Srilanka has resumed vaccination in 2010 and Bhutan have decided to resume the Pentavalent vaccination.
 The available reports published by WHO have concluded that these events are unlikely due to Pentavalent vaccine, some of the members felt that the complete report of these incidents should be accessed for analysis.
-Keeping in view the number of children vaccinated in these countries, the background rate of these AEFI may not be significant and the benefit gain may not have raised alarm to stop vaccination.
-As the vaccine has not been introduced in India, there is not enough data on vaccine safety therefore;

-vaccine should be initially used in the states with better AEFI management and surveillance systems to monitor the vaccine safety.
-The house was of unanimous opinion on the use of Hib vaccine, but few members had reservations about using the formulation combination vaccine of Pentavalent vaccine.
+Keeping in view the number of children vaccinated in these countries, the background rate of these AEFI may not significant and the benefit gain may not to raise alarm to stop vaccination.
+As the vaccine has not been introduced in India, there is not enough data on vaccine safety therefore; vaccine should be initially used in the states with better AEFI management and surveillance systems to monitor the vaccine safety.
+It was pointed out that there may be some co-incidental deaths and morbidity in this age-group during the implementation of the Pentavalent vaccination which might be wrongly get implicated to vaccine.
+However, the house was of unanimous opinion on the use of Hib vaccine, but few members had reservations about using the formulation combination vaccine of Pentavalent vaccine.
 The house considered that lives saved by the Pentavalent vaccine far outnumber the few AEFI deaths reported in the neighbouring countries and therefore has favourable risk-benefit ratio.
-However Dr. Puliyel said that if Hib vaccine was to be introduced to look for utility, it may be introduced as a standalone vaccine.

-The house also deliberated upon the immunogenicity of combination vaccines and it was felt that the available evidence based on Cochrane review reveals that although there is reduced immunogenicity of some of the components of vaccine when compared to given separately, this reduction in sero-conversion is not significant enough to affect protective levels of antibodies.
+The house also deliberated upon the immunogenicity of combination vaccines and it was felt that the available evidence based on Cochrane review reveals that although there is reduced immunogenicity of some of the components of vaccine when compared to given separately, this reduction in sero-conversion is not significant enough for protective levels of antibodies.

-The Core Committee recommendations on Pentavelant Vaccines were discussed and based on the recommendations the committee members felt that vaccine should be introduced in selected few well performing states and further roll-out should be based on an impact assessment of vaccination including safety aspects.
+The Core Committee recommendations on Pentavelant Vaccines was discussed and base on the recommendations the committee members felt that vaccine should be introduced in selected few well performing states and further roll-out should be based on an impact assessment of vaccination.
 The house also discussed the selection of states for studying the impact of Pentavalent vaccine introduction.
-Though some of the northern states are having high burden of Hib disease, the introduction in these states with poor coverage would not be able to demonstrate significant impact and also these states have poor monitoring of AEFI.
+Some of the northern states are having high burden of Hib disease however, introduction in these states with poor coverage would not be able to demonstrate significant impact.
 Further, the introduction of newer vaccine requires good delivery systems and some of the states with high vaccination coverage like Tamil Nadu and Kerala may be selected.
 The house also considered the options of limited introduction of the vaccine in the hospitals (rather than in outreach sessions) or in selected districts; however it was felt that this would not provide the sufficient sample size to study the impact of the vaccine.

 It was stressed that clinical trials for impact assessment is difficult in view of the large sample size that would be required and high cost that would be incurred for such study.

 It was pointed out that data from Hib probe study by ICMR is available for some of the areas in Tamil Nadu which can be taken as baseline data and will facilitate the study of post-vaccination impact.
 In the ensuing discussion the house was informed that vaccine is already available in private sector in many parts of the country and has brought about decline in cases of Hib disease over a period as observed in PGI Chandigarh, though the private vaccination does not contribute much in the National scenario.